Cretezy/lazyjj/README.md

 - `lazyjj.higlight-color`: Changes the highlight color.
 Can use named colors.
 Defaults to `#323264`
 - `lazyjj.diff-format`: Change the default diff format.
 Can be `color-words` or `git`.
 Defaults to `color_words`
   - If `lazyjj.diff-format` is not set but `ui.diff.format` is, the latter will be used
+- `lazyjj.branch-prefix`: Change the branch name prefix for generated branch names.
+Defaults to `push-`
+  - If `lazyjj.branch-prefix` is not set but `git.push-branch-prefix` is, the latter will be used

 Example: `jj config set --user lazyjj.diff-format "color-words"` (for storing in [user config file](https://martinvonz.github.io/jj/latest/config/#user-config-file), repo config is also supported)